 Giulia Martina

-I am a philosopher of perception and mind at the University of Konstanz.
-Previously, I was a post-doc at the Universities of Turin, Salzburg, and Tübingen.
+I am a philosopher of perception and mind at TU Dortmund University.
+I am currently working on the just-launched international project 'Naive realism under pressure', which explores some new challenges to naive realist views of perceptual experience.
+Previously, I was a postdoc at the Universities of Salzburg, Turin, Tübingen, and Konstanz.
 I received my PhD from the University of Warwick in 2020.

 I am interested in what we perceive, how we perceive it, and how we talk about that.
-I have recently focused on olfaction.
+A good chunk of my recent work has focused on olfaction.
 I have argued that, in spite of the variations in how things smell across contexts and subjects, smells are objective qualities.
 Moreover, I have argued that we can smell odorous things, like cookies, a cup of coffee, and cake burning, and not just their smells.
 Building on work in linguistics, I have advanced an answer to the question of how we manage to talk about smells, given their supposed ineffability.
 More broadly, I have been working on perceptual variation, illusions, and the metaphysics of perceivable entities.

 Smell identification and the role of labels, Philosophical Psychology, online first, 2023. (preprint here)